Elizabeth Johansen, B.S.

 Design that Matters - National Design Award, Smithsonianki

 Elizabeth is founder of Spark Health Design, using human-centered design to provide better health outcomes.
-Her expertise spans user experience design, design research, human factors, and program management with a focus on medical device, health technology, and global health start-ups.
+She also currently leads product design for Vaxess (vaxess.com) where the team is designing shelf-stable blood collection and medication delivery platforms.
+Elizabeth's expertise spans product design, mechanical engineering, user experience design, design research, human factors, and program management with a focus on medical device, digital health technology, and global health start-ups.

 Prior to Spark Health Design, Elizabeth was a director at Diagnostics For All and Design that Matters, and a project lead at IDEO.
-Two of the favorite products to which she contributed are the Eli Lilly Kiwkpen insulin injector for people with diabetes, and Design that Matters' Firefly phototherapy, now treating newborns with jaundice in over 20 developing countries.
-Elizabeth is on the Board of Advisors for Care 2 Communities, a social enterprise model for community-based healthcare delivery in Haiti.
+Two of the favorite products to which she contributed are the Eli Lilly Kiwkpen insulin injector for people with diabetes with IDEO, and Design that Matters' Firefly phototherapy, now treating newborns with jaundice in over 20 low and middle-income countries.